LukeSmithxyz/based.cooking/README.md

 ## Rules for submission

 Add reciples as `.md` files to the `src/` directory.
-Look at already existing `.md` files for expemlars or see [example](example.md).
+Look at already existing `.md` files for examples or see [example](example.md).

 Recipe must be based, i.e. good traditional and substantial food.
 Nothing